 …an individual may not be a debtor under [bankruptcy law] unless such individual has, during the 180-day period preceding the date of filing of the [bankruptcy] petition … received from an approved nonprofit budget and credit counseling agency … an individual or group briefing (including a briefing conducted by telephone or on the Internet) that outlined the opportunities for available credit counseling and assisted… a related budget analysis.

-What Does This “Counseling” Actually Require You to Do?
+What Does Credit Counseling Actually Require You to Do?

-It is a relatively simple and painless procedure which is almost always done on the internet or by phone – whichever is the most convenient for you.
+This type of financial counseling is a relatively simple and painless procedure which is almost always done on the internet or by phone – whichever is the most convenient for you.
 Basically, you provide information on your debts, income, and expenses.
-After some number-crunching you are usually informed that you do not have enough income to meet your expenses.
-For your troubles you get an emailed certificate which entitles you to file bankruptcy.
+After some number-crunching, you are usually informed that you do not have enough income to meet your expenses.
+For your troubles, you get an emailed certificate that entitles you to file bankruptcy.

 Remember that certificate is good for only 180 days from the date of the “counseling” session, so you don’t want to go through the procedure until you know when your bankruptcy will be filed.
 But you also don’t want to leave it for the last minute, especially if the filing of your bankruptcy is time-sensitive.